 When the comedy is over, T’Other stage showcases an electric mix of artists.
 Previous line ups have included Bloc Party, Pale Waves, Katy B, Ella Henderson, Sigrid, Annie Mac, Doves, Tom Grennan, Stefflon Don, Sophie Ellis Bextor, The Snuts, Self Esteem, Jake Bugg, Little Simz, Kelis, Becky Hill…there’s something for everyone!

 The Leadmill is a true Sheffield institution with over 35 years of providing platforms for bands who have gone on to take over the world.

 Handpicked by the venue themselves, this stage showcases the very best of the local scene.
 Come and get some serious moshing done to the likes of The Beths, Yard Act, Sophie and The Giants, Chubby and the Gang, Yusuf Yellow, October Drift, Alfie Templeman, Bleach Lab, Working Men’s Club and more!

-Set back from the hustle and the bustle of the main arena, close to the historic Hillsborough Library.
-This stage is all about discovery, with a line-up that leans to the left and supports emerging talent including the likes of The Japanese House, Rae Morris, Yonaka and Black Honey.
+Away from the hustle and the bustle of the main arena, The Library Stage is all about discovery, with a line up that leans to the left and supports emerging talent, while hosting the winner and runners up of our annual Apply to Play competition.